ferrocene/ferrocene/ferrocene/doc/evaluation-plan/src/qualification-scope.rst

 ``std``.
 These libraries are evaluated and tested within the scope of Ferrocene qualification *for compiler use only*.
 The use of these libraries by end-use code is outside the scope of the current Ferrocene qualification.
-It is the end-user responsibility to qualify these libraries if they are used in their code.
+It is the end-user responsibility to certify these libraries if they are used in their code.

 Additionally a subset of the ``core`` library is certified for use in end-use code.